Canon 1D Mark II vs 77D

 Many modern cameras cannot only take still pictures, but also record videos.
 The 77D indeed provides for movie recording, while the 1D Mark II does not.
 The highest resolution format that the 77D can use is 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1D Mark II and the 77D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D Mark II offers a wider field of view (100%) than the one in the 77D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D Mark II has a higher magnification (0.55x vs 0.51x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark II and Canon 77D along with similar information for a selection of comparators.

 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The 77D has a touchscreen, while the 1D Mark II has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The 77D has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1D Mark II does not have a selfie-screen.

 The Canon 77D has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.